TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### AllowableRace
-Bitmask of ids from ChrRaces.dbc controlling which races can use this item.
+Bitmask of [ChrRace IDs](/files/DBC/335/chrraces#id) controlling which races can use this item.
 Use -1 if all races can use it.
 | Value | Flag | Name |
 |-------|------|------|
 |     1 | 0x0001 | Human     |